zoeyespinoza/Predictive-Modeling-for-Gold-Optimization/README.md

 **Data Preparation**: Collect, clean, and preprocess the available data on gold extraction and purification.
 This step involves handling missing values, outlier detection, and data transformation to make it suitable for machine learning.

 **Data Analysis**: Perform exploratory data analysis (EDA) to gain insights into the dataset.
-Visualize key features using tools like pandas and matplotlib to understand the distribution, relationships, and patterns within the data.
+Visualize key features to understand the distribution, relationships, and patterns within the data.

 **Model Development**: Build a machine learning model that predicts the amount of gold recovered from gold ore based on input features related to extraction and purification processes.
 The choice of the machine learning algorithm will be made after careful evaluation of the data and model requirements.